Tyrrrz/CliFx/Readme.md

 The default implementation of `ITypeActivator` only supports types that have public parameterless constructors, which is sufficient for majority of scenarios.
 However, in some cases you may also want to define a custom initializer, for example when integrating with an external dependency container.

-The following snippet shows how to configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) as the type activator:
+The following example shows how to configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) as the type activator in CliFx:

 ```csharp
 public static class Program